Monadical-SAS/redux-time/README.md

 After spending almost a year contemplating how to do declarative animations cleanly at [Monadical](https://monadical.com), we realized that all state can be represented as layered patches that are a function of time.

-On the way we tried many other solutions from using jQuery animations, to `react-transition-group`, to janky manual approaches w/ `setTimout`.
+On the way we tried many other solutions from using jQuery animations, to `react-transition-group`, to janky manual approaches w/ `setTimeout`.
 Since all those are designed with content transitions in mind, nothing really "clicked" and felt like a clean way to do interactive game animations.

 Finally, we settled on the state tree as a function of time approach, and wrote some common animation definition functions, then ported our old UI over!
 Given its drastic improvement on our codebase and productivity, we feel this library is worth taking a look at if you want to do game-style animations in a declarative, React-friendly manner.